-Mostly performing as an ensemble of a dozen musicians, Delirium Musicum encompasses a larger group of artists to adapt to different repertoires.
+Mostly performing as an ensemble of 12 to 16 musicians, Delirium Musicum encompasses a larger group of artists to adapt to different repertoires.
 Please take a moment to meet the musicians!

 ETIENNE GARA - VIOLIN / ARTISTIC DIRECTOR

-Artist in Residence at USC's Brain and Creativity Institute, Etienne is a French-Hungarian graduate of the New England Conservatory, and ended his student career of more than 11 years at USC with Midori Goto.
-Since then, he enjoys concertizing internationally and gathering artists from different backgrounds around creative projects and goes skydiving when he runs out of ideas.
-One of his dearest memories in Los Angeles is from playing under the baton of John Adams with the Los Angeles Philharmonic.
+Artist in Residence at The Soraya and at USC's Brain and Creativity Institute, Etienne is a French-Hungarian graduate of the New England Conservatory, and ended his student career of more than 11 years at USC with Midori Goto.
+Since then, he enjoys concertizing internationally and gathering artists from different backgrounds around creative projects, and goes skydiving when he runs out of ideas.
+His dearest memories, beside the time spent with Delirium Musicum musicians, are from playing under the baton of John Adams with the Los Angeles Philharmonic, and recording his debut album on a 1714 Stradivarius.
 His strongest trait of character: French.

 More about Etienne here: www.etiennegara.com